 Would you like to explore the UAE beyond Dubai?
 Rent a car and go for it!
-This article is designed to give you an idea of where to go, where to stay and what to do around the country.
+I wrote this article to give you an idea of where to go, where to stay and what to do on your road trip around the UAE!

-My article about how to prepare for your UAE road trip will definitely save you some trouble, so have a look at it as well before you go!
+My article about useful tips for your UAE road trip will definitely save you some trouble, so have a look at it as well before you go!

 Day 1: Dubai – Sharjah – Umm-al-Quwain